zh-wang/ditredi/README.md

 A mesh made of faces (triangles).
 You could use `ObjParser` to load it from .obj file contents.
-Currently, only material (mtl) as colors are supported.
+Currently, only material (mtl) as colours are supported.

 Load from a string obj content: